 With this, and a short sleep as we had an early morning flight on Monday.

-I can’t tell you how much I enjoyed our long weekend to Mallorca – it has every thing we could dream of and more.
+I can’t tell you how much I enjoyed our long weekend in Mallorca – it has every thing we could hope for and more.
 It is stylish, understated and has its own personality.
 Pretty much everything to become an annual destination for Mr. and Mrs. O.

 Disclaimer and fact box: On this trip, I was a guest of Castillo Son Vida and the St. Regis Mardavall.
 Our stylish rental car was provided by Sixt UK and is available from €80 per day, including tax.
 Opinions are, as always, my own.